 Subclinical hypothyroidism is the name given to an early, mild form of the condition.

 If you’ve recently received a hypothyroidism diagnosis, it’s important to know that treatment is considered simple, safe, and effective.

-Most treatments rely on supplementing your low hormone levels with artificial varieties.
+Most treatments rely on supplementing your low hormone levels with artificial hormones.
 These hormones will replace what your body isn’t producing on its own and help return your body’s functions to normal.

-The most common signs and symptoms of hypothyroidism include:
+In general, the most common signs and symptoms of hypothyroidism include: